bsolca/SE370-2019-Team4-SplitMap/README.md

 # SE370-2019-Team4-SplitMap
-## By Benjamin Solca, Trevin Gillies, Stephen Leighton, and Andrew Kuo
+## By Benjamin Solca, Trevin Gillies, and Andrew Kuo

 **GOAL**
 To provide a functioning model of an inventory management system, built to satisfy the needs of